nodejitsu/handbook/content/jitsu/tokens.md

 # Tokens

 Token management for your accounts is available through `jitsu tokens *` commands.
-Using Tokens you will be able to share your account without shararing the password of the account.
-This tokens are used to authenticate with our API, so, keep it secret.
+Using Tokens you will be able to share your account without sharing the password of the account.
+These tokens are used to authenticate with our API, so, keep it secret.

 ## List all tokens